ygalvao/py-easy-scrape/README.md

 ## Usage

-In your project directory, create a new directory for your logs - it can be just called 'logs':
+Py-Easy-Scrape has a built-in logging system that, so far, needs a directory for all the logs that are going to be generated.
+Hence, in your project directory, create a new directory called 'logs':
 ```bash
 mkdir logs
 ```